 Everyone Can Benefit

 The benefits from NMN are not just for seniors though.
 All generations can boost cell health and stop part of the aging process by finding creative ways to eat more green vegetables.
+Foods that promote longevity in seniors can help us all.
 They can be eaten cooked, al dente, or raw.
 Soups and smoothies are great ways to incorporate broccoli, avocado, cabbage, and edamame into the diet.